gbevan/sshui/README.md

 ## Downloads

-Prebuilt packages for linux64, osx64 and win64 are available in [Releases](https://github.com/gbevan/sshui/releases).
+Prebuilt zip packages for linux64, osx64 and win64 are available in [Releases](https://github.com/gbevan/sshui/releases).

 ## Screenshots